 You should see that the IP address you receive in the virtual machine corresponds to the IP address of the VPN server you are connected to from the original operating system.

-The multiple encryption, decryption, and VPN tunnelling processes running between two operating systems will put an even greater strain on your system.
+The multiple encryptions, decryption, and VPN tunneling processes running between two operating systems will put an even greater strain on your system.